risk-first/website/Staging-And-Classifying.md

 ![Learning a New Abstraction](images/generated/staging-and-classifying/choosing-abstraction.png)

-As shown in the above diagram, learning a new abstraction_ means:
+As shown in the above diagram, _learning a new abstraction_ means:

  - **Overcoming a [Learning Curve](Communication-Risk#learning-curve-risk)**: because you have to _learn_ a name in order to use it (whether a function, a dog, or the name of someone at a party).
  - **Accepting [Boundary Risks](Boundary-Risk).**  Commitment to this abstraction over others means that you have the opportunity cost of other abstractions that you could have used.
  - **Accepting [Map And Territory Risk](Map-And-Territory-Risk).** Because the word refers to the _concept_ of the thing, and _not the thing itself_.

 Abstraction (like any other action) is everywhere and seems to be at the heart of what our brains do.
-But clearly, there is a trade-off with abstraction: as you can see above, there are risks on both sides of the action.
+But clearly, there is always trade-off with risk.

 Abstraction _is_ a small thing, but its effects compound massively.